aws/aws-app-mesh-examples/walkthroughs/cdk-examples/howto-tls-file-provided/README.md

 - `URL` - which is the DNS name of the public Application Load Balancer (ALB).
 - `BastionIP` - which is the public IP address of the Bastion Host.

-Let's set these in our environment.
+Let's copy the ourputs and set them in our environment.

 ```bash
 export BASTION_IP=<BastionIP>